oracle/coherence-dotnet-extend-client/README.md

 # <a name="intro"></a>Introduction to Coherence

-[Coherence](http://coherence.java.net/) is scalable, fault-tolerant, cloud-ready, distributed platform for building grid-based applications and reliably storing data.
+[Coherence](https://coherence.community) is a scalable, fault-tolerant, cloud-ready, distributed platform for building grid-based applications and reliably storing data.
-The product is used at scale, for both compute and raw storage, in a vast array of industries including critical financial trading systems, high performance telecommunication products and eCommerce applications to name but a few.
+Coherence is used at scale, for both compute and raw storage, in a vast array of industries including critical financial trading systems, high performance telecommunication products and eCommerce applications to name but a few.
 Typically these deployments do not tolerate any downtime and Coherence is chosen due its novel features in